Remembering my first boss, the great Clinical Neurologist Anita Harding, on International Women’s Day

 1989/1990 was a sensitive time to be a young Irishman in the heart of London.
 Ireland was still the corrupt Banana Republic that Bob Geldof had sung about 10 years earlier.
 Like many of my friends I was an economic migrant, but I couldn’t wait to get out of Dublin anyway.
 It was very friendly in those days, but it was also grey, unworldly and ultra-conservative.
 The standards of formal education of that generation compared very favourably with our UK neighbours, but Dublin was an isolated cultural backwater compared to the excitement, energy and openness of London.

 She gave me a chance when I really needed it.
 I was one of 34 scientists applying for a role in reply to an advert in the New Scientist.
 I arrived at the interview with my jacket under my arm.
 I said it was the summer heat, but I was actually trying to obscure a small rip in the arm.
 Afterwards I walked home from 12 Queen’s Square to the little flat I was sharing in Leytonstone because I didn’t have the fare for the tube.
 A 3 hour walk if you take no wrong turns.
-Young, hungry and broke in a city of wealth — but the interview had gone well I remember a spring in my step and the sense of optimism.
+Young, hungry and broke in a city of wealth — but the interview had gone well.
+And I remember the spring in my step and the sense of optimism.

 During the interview I distinctly remember the Chief Technician saying to me “You just want a good salary … that’s it … isn’t it?”
 It’s hard to believe today, but he actually repeated it every few minutes (with that annoying, grammatically incorrect “isn’t it?” grating at me).
 Eventually I stated very firmly that my biggest goal was working in mitochondrial genetics.
 I had actually completed a final project in college revolving around mitochondria — so this was the truth despite the fact I needed money too.
 That sort of questioning was irritating.